 You will also need 3 rings to finish the mandalas.
 You will need rings with diameter 50cm (19″ or 20″), 30cm (12″) and 15cm (6″).
 We make the mandalas using a 3mm crochet hook.

-Stores may have kits available in the colors I selected, such as Deramores (UK), Wool Warehouse (UK) and Caro’s Atelier (NL/EU), but you are also more than welcome to choose your own colors.
+Many stores have kits available in the colors I selected, such as Deramores (UK), Wool Warehouse (UK) and Caro’s Atelier (NL/EU), but you are also more than welcome to choose your own colors.
 If you purchase your yarn after clicking on one of the links in on my blog you support my work, because I receive a small commission from the store based on your purchase.

 Not all stores carry the rings, but every store that carries Scheepjes yarns, can order the rings for you.
 Just ask your favorite store to stock them for you.
 Amazon also stocks a variety of dream catcher rings.
 Alternatively, you are welcome to make these mandalas without the ring.